eslint/eslint/docs/rules/arrow-parens.md

 // f = ?
 ```

-`f` is arrow function which gets a as arguments and returns the result of `b ? c: d`.
+`f` is an arrow function which takes `a` as an argument and returns the result of `b ? c: d`.

-this should be like this again.
+This should be rewritten like so:

 ```js
 var a = 1, b = 2, c = 3, d = 4;
 var f = (a) => b ? c: d;
 ```

-you may notice what this is.